ITI/ICS-Security-Tools/tools/audit/README.md

 * [Zhifeng](https://zhifeng.io/monitor) - Chinese search engine for internet-connected IoT/ICS assets
 * [kamerka](https://github.com/woj-ciech/kamerka) - Build interactive map of ICS devices from Shodan
 * [splonebox](https://splone.com/splonebox/) - splonebox is an open source network assessment tool with focus on Industry Control Systems.
 It offers an ongoing analysis of your network and its devices.
 A modular design allows writing of additional plugins.
+* [CHAPS](https://github.com/cutaway-security/chaps) - Configuration Hardening Assessment PowerShell Script, a script for checking Windows system security settings where additional software and assessment tools cannot be installed (e.g. Industrial Control System (ICS) environments)
+* [WES-NG](https://github.com/bitsadmin/wesng) - Windows Exploit Suggester - Next Generation, a tool based on the output of Windows' systeminfo utility which provides the list of vulnerabilities the OS is vulnerable to, including any exploits for these vulnerabilities.
+Every Windows OS between Windows XP and Windows 10, including their Windows Server counterparts, is supported.

 ## Robotics